KC1922/Coding-Practice/README.md

 2. Browse through individual exercises and their solutions.
 3. Gain insights into my coding techniques and strategies.

-I hope you find the code insightful and enjoy exploring my projects.
+I hope you find the code insightful and enjoy exploring my solutions.

 # Overview of File Directories and their Contents